Acts Chapter Sixteen

 Acts 16:13

-On the Sabbath we went outside the city gate to the river, where we expected to find a place of prayer.
-We sat down and began to speak to the women who had gathered there.
+then on Shabbat, we went outside the gate to the riverside, where we understood a minyan met.
+We sat down and began speaking to the women who had gathered there.

 At first glance, this verse is sort of puzzling.
 Why would they expect to find a place of prayer at the river and not have a synagogue?
 The simple answer is that a minyan was required to establish a synagogue and to do certain Jewish prayers.
 A minyan is ten Jewish men and evidently there were not that many Jewish men in Philippi at that time.